Places & Trails apps

 Bring your stories to life through an app

-Our platform allows you to easily link stories to points of interest, using our intuitive CMS, and place them at the fingertips of visitors.
+The Places & Trails app platform allows you to easily create self-guided trails and link stories to points of interest, using our intuitive Content Builder.
+Place site-relevant multimedia content at visitor’s fingertips.

 As illustrated in the video below, all of our native apps come with the following rich features, as standard: